mongodb-developer/service-tests/README.md

 ## TODO
 1. Document Layer (FoundationDB): Run correctness results through `analyze.py`
-2. CosmosDB: Run correctness results through `analyze.py`
-3. Automate more of the analysis, it is very simplistic right now
+2. Automate more of the analysis, it is very simplistic right now

 # Authors & Contact